kschouhanpali-coder/CGPA-Calculator/README.md

 ![Status](https://img.shields.io/badge/Status-Active-brightgreen?style=for-the-badge)
 ![Type](https://img.shields.io/badge/Type-GPA%20Tracker-00C7B7?style=for-the-badge)

-A clean, fast web app for students to log subjects, credits, and grades, and instantly see their SGPA, overall CGPA, and semester-by-semester trends with clear visualizations.
+A clean, fast web app for students to log subjects, credits, and grades, and instantly see their SGPA, overall CGPA (out of 10), and semester-by-semester trends with clear visualizations.

 *The modern GPA tracking tool for ambitious students.*